RobinMeis/MITMsmtp/README.md

 # MITMsmtp
 MITMsmtp is an Evil SMTP Server for pentesting SMTP clients to catch login credentials and mails sent over plain or SSL/TLS encrypted connections.
 The idea is to catch sensitive emails sent by clients which are not correctly verifying the SMTP servers identity in SSL/TLS mode.
 MITMsmtp will catch username and password as well as the message itself.
 This way you might gain access to a companies mail server or catch information like password reset tokens or verification links sent by applications.
 Using those information you might gain more and more access to a system.
+MITMsmtp has been built to work together with MITM Attacks like ARP Spoofing to terminate encrypted connections.

 MITMsmtp offers a command line tool as well as an open Python3 API which can be used to build own tools for automated pentesting of applications.